rpauwels/ido/README.md

 		INSERT INTO guest (version, first_name, last_name, email, order, diet) VALUES (0, 'Mr.', 'Incredible', 'mr.incredible@example.org', 0)

 Providing a `uuid` query parameter is required.
+It really should not have been called uuid, because it can be any simple unique identifier and I just used `lower(hex(randomblob(16)))`.
 If it is absent when opening the root page, page construction simply returns early and only the title and image is shown.
-You can simply generate the necessary UUIDs for the party table in SQLite: `lower(hex(randomblob(16)))`

 You will invite most parties to a limited number of different 'event sets'.
 They can be entered through the a party's inviteLevel.
 This field is only directly used as groups for e-mailing in the administrative application, and diet selection (so parties not invited to dinner get only a present/absent choice).
 This way, for special cases you can still change the events to which they are invited.
 You need to only use inviteLevel, then you can link events with statements like this (to associate all parties with inviteLevel 1 or higher to event with id 3):